Off-Policy Evaluation in Partially Observed Markov Decision Processes under Sequential Ignorability: Introduction

 \subsection{Modeling Treatment Dynamics}

-Suppose that, for units $i = 1, \, \ldots, \, n$ and epochs $t = 1, \, \ldots, \, T$, we observe a state variable $X_{i,t} \in \xx$, an outcome $Y_{i,t} \in \RR$ and an action $W_{i,t} \in \cb{1, \, \ldots, \, A}$.
-For example, in the study of \citet{klasnja2019efficacy} on smartphone apps that encourage healthy physical behavior, $W_{i,t}$ is a tailored prompt delivered via the app, $Y_{i,t}$ is a measurement of anti-sedentary behavior (e.g., walking), and $X_{i,t}$ measures a number of factors including availability of the subject (e.g., the app cannot send prompts when the subject is detected to be driving or already exercising).
-We assume that units are sampled i.i.d., but there may be complex temporal dependence for observations collected from the same unit.
+Suppose that, for units $i = 1, \, \ldots, \, n$ and epochs $t = 1, \, \ldots, \, T$, we observe a state variable $X_{i,t} \in \mathcal{X}$, an outcome $Y_{i,t} \in \RR$ and an action $W_{i,t} \in \cb{1, \, \ldots, \, A}$.
+For example, in the study of \cite{klasnja2019efficacy} on smartphone apps that encourage healthy physical behavior, $W_{i,t}$ is a tailored prompt delivered via the app, $Y_{i,t}$ is a measurement of anti-sedentary behavior (e.g., walking), and $X_{i,t}$ measures a number of factors including availability of the subject (e.g., the app cannot send prompts when the subject is detected to be driving or already exercising).
+We assume that each unit follows (potentially different) dynamics, thus allowing for complex temporal dependence for observations collected from the same unit.
+In our formal analysis, we will both consider results that condition on the ``types'' of the units in our sample (i.e., their dynamics), and results that assume unit types to be sampled i.i.d.~from a population.

 A policy $\pi$ is a (potentially random) mapping from currently observed state $X_{i,t}$ to an action $W_{i,t}$; these actions may then affect future outcomes and states.
 We write $\mathbb{E}_\pi$ for expectations with actions taken according to $\pi$, e.g., $\EE[\pi]{Y_{i,T}}$ is the expectation of the last outcome if the policy $\pi$ is followed throughout.
 The value $V(\pi)$ of a policy measures the expected welfare from following a policy; for convenience, we will assume that the outcomes are direct proxies for welfare, and use \smash{$V(\pi) = T^{-1} \sum_{t = 1}^T \EE[\pi]{Y_{i,t}}$}.
 When data is not collected according to $\pi$, the task of estimating $V(\pi)$ is often referred to as off-policy evaluation.